Posted by Sebastian Wiesner - 20 January, 2020

 The accidental spillage of coffee from a cup, an event that often occurs in everyday life, shows the two major principles regarding the functionality of secondary containments: first, a hot liquid has to be contained; second, the liquid starts cooling down immediately after it leaves the primary containment.
 This is precisely what happens to stored hot chemicals, a standard situation for any chemical company, in which the appropriate secondary containment system is crucial for handling possible leakages and keeping refurbishment costs under control; the potential savings are up to 30%.

 Calculating the real impact temperature in case of leakage of hot chemicals is essential for designing a secondary containment solution that is both functional and cost-effective.
-As explained in the article The calculation of concrete surface temperatures for secondary barriers, BASF developed a specific tool for such calculations in cooperation with the University of Kaiserslautern to do so.
-Sebastian Wiesner, Senior Civil Engineer at BASF the secondary containments competence center, presents a real example showing how he used the temperature calculation tool to design a functional, safe and economic repair solution for a production facility.
+As explained in the article The calculation of concrete surface temperatures for secondary barriers, we developed a specific tool for such calculations in cooperation with the University of Kaiserslautern to do so.
+Using a real example we will show how we used the temperature calculation tool to design a functional, safe and economic repair solution for a production facility.
 Details are given below.

 The current secondary containment is a reinforced concrete structure which has several deficiencies (cracks, surface damage etc.).
 Refurbishment is required to maintain the functionality of the containment.
 See figure 1.
 Isometric drawing of secondary containment